openshift-eng/doozer/README.md

 `python setup.py develop`

-For new releases, once `master` is decided to be good:
+For new releases, Travis-CI is already setup and deployment to PyPi is easy:

-- Bump the version number in `doozerlib/VERSION`
+- Bump the version in `./doozerlib/VERSION`
-- rebase `master` onto the `released` branch so that they are even.
-    - `git clone git@github.com:openshift/doozer.git`
-    - `cd doozer`
-    - `git fetch`
-    - `git checkout released`
-    - `git rebase master`
-    - `git push origin released`
-- Cut a new github release with the same version string as given in `doozerlib/VERSION`
-    - Use `released` for the `Target` parameter
+- Push the change to `master`
-- On your system run `pip install -U https://github.com/openshift/doozer/archive/released.zip`
+- Create a new GitHub release: https://github.com/openshift/doozer/releases/new

+That's it.
+Travis CI will do the rest automatically.

 ## Installation